euanmcmen-box/ProjectDeploymentApp/README.md

 # ProjectDeploymentApp
 The "Project Deployment App" creates pull requests to UAT or Live for a selection of applications.

+The application is a WPF desktop application, requires some setup, and uses the command line and file system.

+## Getting Started

+The application files are in the "pda.zip" zipped folder.
+Download the file or clone the repo, and extract the files.
+The "ProjectDeploymentApp.exe" application is the executable and entry-point.

 > [!TIP]
 > Run the application as close to the root drive as possible.
 For example, I run the application from the following root path: "C:\pda\ProjectDeploymentApp.exe"
 >This avoids any issues with long file names.